tommyettinger/SquidSetup/README.md

 Now you'll have a project all set up with a sample.

+  - If you use Android Studio or IntelliJ IDEA and have an Android project, you'll need to use Gradle tasks to do any part of the build/run process, thanks to a long-standing issue in IDEA's Android plugin.
+The simplest way to do this is in the IDE itself, via `View -> Tool Windows -> Gradle`, and selecting tasks to perform, such as `Desktop -> Tasks -> application -> run.` If you try to run a specific class' `main()` method, you may encounter strange issues, but this shouldn't happen with Gradle tasks.
+    This also shouldn't happen if you avoid creating an Android module in the first place (if you didn't check Android in the setup, this problem shouldn't apply).
   - If you had the Desktop and SquidLib options checked in the setup, you can try to run the Desktop module right away, with a simple pathfinding/FOV/text-gen demo that responds to mouse and keyboard input in a random dungeon (the random number generator is seeded the same every time by default, but you can change the RNG constructor as a way to experiment).
   - If you had the Android option checked in the setup and are using the SquidLib Basic template, you can try to run the Android module on an emulator or a connected Android device.
-It won't work quite as well as desktop will by default, mostly because the screen size and application "window" size aren't well-coordinated yet.
   - If you had the GWT option checked in the setup and are using the SquidLib Basic template, you can go through the lengthy, but simple, build for GWT, probably using the `superDev` task for the `gwt` module, or also possibly the `dist` task in that module.
 Using superDev